aramis-lab/clinica/docs/Pipelines/DeepLearning_PrepareData.md

 pipeline](https://clinicadl.readthedocs.io/en/latest/Preprocessing/T1_Extensive/)
 on your T1-weighted MRI or [`pet-linear` pipeline](../PET_Linear) on your PET images.
-There exists an option to convert custom nifty images into tensors.
+There exists an option to convert custom nifti images into tensors.
 This option is chosen by adding the parameter `custom` to the command line instruction and a known suffix, as explained below.